All Episodes

 Donald Trump has a track record of not being politically correct, and that is why I support him.

-He will bring this country back, he will bring our jobs back, he will heal our economy, he will put Americans first, and that is what matters.
+He will put Americans first, and that is what matters.

 In 2016, I will be voting for Donald Trump.

-And I want to tell you that in California, Mexican Americans are with you.
+A Mexican American loves Anchant and I want to tell you that in California, Mexican Americans are with you.

-I have the freedom to vote for who I want, and I will vote for Donald Trump.
+I have the freedom to vote for who I want and I will vote for Donald Trump.

-I stand by you a hundred percent.
+Don't worry, Mr. Trump, I stand by you 100.

-This Latino is gonna vote for Trump.
+This Latino is gonna vote for Trump chick job.

-I am Hispanic, Mexican American.
+I am Hispanic Mexican American.

-I'm also an Army veteran, and I will vote for Donald Trump.
+I'm also an army veteran and I will vote for Donald Trump.

 Latinos for Trump.

-I'm a third generation Hispanic Filipino, and I'm voting for read it, Donald J. Trump.
+I'm a third generation Hispanic Filipino and I'm voting for read it Donald J. Trump.

-And we all support Donald Trump because he understands that the most patriotic Americans are immigrants who came here, not for what they could get here, but for who they can be here.
+My family came here on the second to last freight of flight out of Cuba and we all support Donald Trump because he understands The most patriotic Americans are immigrants who came here not for what they could get here, but for who they could be Here.

 We need to build a wall.